Appearance

 How the platform is organized

-Modulos uses a small set of objects and connects them with explicit relationships so that audits are traceable.
+Modulos uses a small set of core objects and connects them with explicit relationships so that every governance action is traceable from requirement to evidence.

-- Projects represent a concrete scope: typically one AI system, product, or governance initiative.
+- Projects represent a concrete governance scope — typically one AI system, product, or initiative.
+Projects contain frameworks, controls, evidence, risks, and test results.
+They are the primary unit of work in Modulos.

-- Governance is the audit trail: frameworks define requirements, controls implement them, evidence proves them, reviews make status changes auditable.
+- Governance is the compliance audit trail.
+Frameworks define requirements, controls implement them, evidence proves them, and reviews make every status change auditable.
+The governance module supports multi-framework mapping so a single control can address requirements from the EU AI Act, ISO 42001, and NIST AI RMF simultaneously.

 Availability